Are You A Storyteller? Scott Pauley

 I had the privilege of having Nathaniel Brown as a student in college and he has kept the diligent heart of a student throughout his ministry.
 The best teachers are always those who never cease being students.

 Nathaniel has done a masterful job articulating both the why and the how of effective story telling.
-How book, The Christian Storyteller, explains the theological foundation and provides practical applications for those who want to clearly communicate God’s Word to others.
+His book, The Christian Storyteller, explains the theological foundation and provides practical applications for those who want to clearly communicate God’s Word to others.
 You will enjoy reading this thorough, well-written work and will refer to it again and again.

 Dear Christian, remember that you have the greatest story to tell!
 It is the true story of the living God and His saving gospel.
 May God help us all to tell it as never before.